wavefrontHQ/docs/pages/doc/logging_faq.md

 You see the number of logs that were blocked in the **Blocked logs per second** chart.
 If you see a spike in the number of dropped logs, make sure that you follow the [best practices](logging_send_logs.html#best-practices) when sending logs to Tanzu Observability.

-## Why do I see a `pattern not match` error on the Fluentd logs?
+## Why do I see a `pattern not match` error in the Fluentd logs?

-If you see a `pattern not match` error on the Fluentd logs, Fluentd scrapes the logs on your application but does not send them across to the Wavefront proxy.
-Add the following configuration to your `fluent.conf` file to resolve the `pattern not match` error,
+If your application runs on a Kubernetes cluster, and if you see a `pattern not match` error in the Fluentd logs, Fluentd scrapes the logs on your application but does not send them across to the Wavefront proxy.
+Add the following configuration to your `fluent.conf` file to resolve the `pattern not match` error:

 ```
 <pattern>